finnito/Science/content/12phy/as91171/7-forces.md

 weight: 7
 ---

+## Mahi Tuatahi

-## Mahi Tuatahi: Draw a diagram indicating all the forces acting upon you
+Draw a diagram indicating all the forces acting upon you

 ---